- 41 Comments

 Watch a video about maximum yields with different types of grow lights

 You can select between different sizes and prices.
-The 400-Watt bulb costs $133, the 600-Watt bulb costs $157, and the 1000-Watt bulb is $251.
+The 1000-Watt bulb is $159, not bad!.
 The ballast of the lighting system is dimmable and digital, allowing for full customization according to how you want to do it.
 A couple of ratchet hangers and a timer is included in the system.

 Advantages: The hood itself can be used with an energy-saving inline fan, making it a good choice if that’s the route you plan on going.
 The lighting itself includes the full spectrum because of the HPS and MH bulbs included, and the ballast is dimmable and customizable.